WILD PEACE SANCTUARY

 SHALIMAR

-Shalimar is a wild horse (mustang) who was born in 2017 and rounded up in September 2022 from the South Steens HMA (Herd Management Area) in southeastern Oregon, the same area Storm was captured from two years before he was born.
-He was five years old when his wild, backcountry herd was stampeded by helicopter, and he was captured and taken to the BLM Wild Horse and Burro holding facility in Burns, OR.
+Shalimar is a wild horse (mustang) who was born in 2017 and rounded up in September 2022 from the South Steens HMA (Herd Management Area) in southeastern Oregon, the same area Storm had been rounded up from two years before he was born.
+Five years old when his wild, backcountry herd was stampeded by helicopter, he was captured and taken to the BLM Wild Horse and Burro holding facility in Burns, OR.
 Aged incorrectly at 17 years by the BLM (12 years older than his actual age) he was automatically assigned Sale Authority (SA) status, which applies to all wild horses and burros over 11.
-These animals are considered unadoptable due to their older age and they lose all the federal protections afforded to wild horses and burros that are eligible for adoption.
+Sale Authority animals immediately lose all the federal protections afforded to wild horses and burros that are eligible for adoption as they are are considered unadoptable due to their older age, and can be sold outright, no questions asked, for as little as $25.

-Shalimar had been bought from the BLM Burns holding facility by a woman in Canada who later changed her mind and abandoned him at a trainer's facility in Oregon.
-As he was considered a senior horse at that time and there had been no interest from any other buyers, the trainer was looking for a sanctuary to take him.
-We agreed to take him and it wasn't until several months later that we discovered his true age through a wild horse photographer.
-She sent us some images of Shalimar as a foal in 2017, running with his backcountry herd in the South Steens HMA.
-Given his much younger age, we considered finding him another home, but by this time we learned about this he had bonded with Storm and the donkeys so we decided to keep him with us.
-Shalimar represents all Sale Authority horses, past, present and future, who had their federal protections taken from them and suffered as a result.
+Shalimar had been bought from the BLM Burns Wild Horse Corral by a woman in Canada who abandoned him at a trainer facility in Oregon.
+Marked as a senior horse, there was no interest from any other buyers so the trainer was looking for a sanctuary to take him.
+Agreeing to take him, it wasn't until several months later that we discovered his true age through a wild horse photographer.
+She sent us images of Shalimar as a foal in 2017, running with his backcountry herd in the South Steens HMA, proving his much younger age.
+Shalimar represents all Sale Authority horses, past, present and future, who have had their wild horse federal protections stripped from them and are at much higher risk of abuse, neglect, and the slaughter pipeline as a result.

-After discovering his true age, and reaching out to several other wild horse photographers who track the South Steens herds, we obtained several photographs of Shalimar with his undocumented back-country herd, both as a foal and as a bachelor stallion prior to his capture.
-We identified his sire as a Bay Tobiano Paint (Pinto) stallion known as Talon, and his dam as a Palamino Paint mare known as Honey.
-The South Steens mustangs are well known for their beautiful Paint mustangs.
+Researching Shalimar's undocumented back-country herd, we identified his sire (father) as a Bay Tobiano Paint (Pinto) stallion known as Talon, and his dam (mother) as a Palamino Paint mare known as Honey.
 Shalimar is a Buckskin Paint with splashes of light tan, and striking dark gray streaks in his mane and tail.
+The South Steens mustangs are known all over the world for their beautiful Paint (Pinto) mustangs.

 **According to an insider who helped us identify Shalimar from the wild, the BLM are well known for "aging up" wild horses and burros, especially geldings, and assigning them Sale Authority status where they can be sold outright with no oversight.